-If you or a family member were arrested on a bench warrant in a criminal case, you should contact an experienced Philadelphia criminal defense attorney today.
-At the Law Offices of Lloyd Long, we are dedicated to providing you with unique legal representation that is tailored to your case.
-Having a bench warrant issued for your arrest can be a worrying ordeal, but criminal attorney Lloyd Long is here to represent you.
-To schedule a free legal consultation to discuss your case, call the Law Offices of Lloyd Long at (215) 302-0171, or contact us online.
+If you were arrested on a bench warrant in a criminal case, you should contact an experienced Montgomery County criminal defense attorney today.
+Having a bench warrant issued for your arrest can be a worrying ordeal, but attorney Lloyd Long is here to represent you.
+For a free case review, call the Law Offices of Lloyd Long at (215) 302-0171.